Today, we are going to share with you how to grow your CPF investment money in a no-brainer way.

 It is to provide option to CPF members to invest their CPF savings in various instruments such as insurance products, unit trusts, fixed deposits, bonds and shares.

-The Average CPF Interest Rate is 2.5% to 4%.
+The Average CPF Interest Rate is 2.5% to 4% for Ordinary Account.
 Check their latest interest rate here.
+Below is the latest CPF rate.

 Share this Infographic On Your Site